League:

 2nd April 2017

-Oxford United released their 2017/18 home kit for the final game of the season.
+Oxford United unveiled their 2017/18 home kit during the final game of the season.

-This is something that other clubs had been doing for several years.
-However, it was the first time that Oxford United had been commercially organised to be able to take advantage of the rule which permits this kit change for the final home fixture.
+While other clubs had been doing this for several years, it was the first time Oxford United had been commercially organized to take advantage of a specific rule allowing a kit change for one home fixture.

 The idea is that clubs will benefit from retail sales during the quieter summer months, as supporters will be keen to show off the team's latest apparel whilst away on their summer holidays.